 How much is enough?
 It depends on our caffeine, alcohol and salt intake, as well as the climate/environment we live in and the life we lead.
 Every time you have a coffee, tea, soft drink or glass of wine, you need at least one glass of water to cancel it out (in lots of other European countries, coffee is always served with a glass of water).
 If you sweat for an hour, you generally need a litre of water … being in air conditioning will dry you out just as much.
 And salt is not our enemy – it’s an important part of hydration.
 We need to maintain that slightly salty sea in our cells – some of us have taken the anti-salt message too far and we’re now lacking salt which means we can’t be hydrated.
 However, not all salt is made equal – unrefined sea salt is the best (avoid ‘table’ salt).

 People have so many wrong ideas about water … here are some of my favourite popular responses to drinking more (or at least some!) water :

-“It makes me burp” – I reckon that’s probably body shock!
-These people usually then reveal that they don’t drink a single drop of pure water all day, every day.
+- “It makes me burp” – I reckon that’s probably body shock!
+These people usually reveal that they don’t drink a single drop of pure water all day, every day.
 I reckon they’re so chronically dehydrated their body literally doesn’t recognise water.
-Start by sipping one large glass over the morning – after breakfast and finish at least half an hour before lunch.
+Start by sipping one glass over a morning – after breakfast and finishing at least half an hour before lunch.
 Then one large glass over the afternoon – after lunch and well before dinner.
 That’s not difficult to fit into any schedule.
 Do this for a week and then double the number of glasses.
 Don’t drink half an hour before eating (it dilutes your much-needed stomach acid).